-Note that academic dishonesty includes (but is not limited to) viewing other students' answers during quizzes/exams, accessing & viewing testing materials from previous courses, sharing notes through group email chains, note swapping websites, et cetera.
+Note that academic dishonesty includes (but is not limited to) viewing other students' answers during quizzes/exams, accessing & viewing testing materials from previous courses or previous semesters, sharing notes through group email chains, note swapping websites, et cetera.
 I have no problem with you obtaining notes from an individual classmate on an occasional basis when you miss class.
-But this must not be on a regularly recurring basis and may not be done through any type of collective group effort.
+But this must not be on a regularly recurring basis and may not be done through any type of collective group effort (exceptions are made for students with appropriate and documented Special Accommodations).